Nektro/JSlibs/README.md

 A group of libraries that you might use on your website.
 Or not.
 You do you :)

 ## License & About
 You are free to download, use, modify, and all that with this code.
 Attribtion would be nice, but not required.
-At the moment these are made for me in my free time.
+At the moment these are made for me in my free time for [my website](https://www.nektro.net).
 That said, these are provided on an "as is" basis, but feel free to comment and pull.

 ## Keys.js